What is a red cell distribution width test?

-A red cell distribution width (RDW) test measures the differences in the volume and size of your red blood cells (erythrocytes).
-Red blood cells carry oxygen from your lungs to every cell in your body.
-Your cells need oxygen to grow, make new cells, and stay healthy.
+A red cell distribution width (RDW) test measures how much the volume and size of your red blood cells (erythrocytes) varies.

-Normally, your red blood cells are all about the same size.
-A high RDW means that there's a major difference between the size of your smallest and largest red blood cells.
+An RDW test uses a special graph called a histogram.
+If your red blood cells are about the same size, they will be close together on the histogram, and the RDW will be low.
+A high RDW means that the size of your red blood cells varies more than it should.
+The sizes will be more spread out on the histogram.
 This may be a sign of a medical condition.

 Other names: RDW-SD (standard deviation) test, Erythrocyte Distribution Width